iopenattheclose/TennisVision/README.md

 this annotated file from roboflow will have the train,test and val images along with the text file in format: classobj_id,xmin,ymin,xmax,ymax

+yolov5 is used to train the weights (v8/v9 can also be used) try both the weights and check best performance